anton-petrov/uvicorn-gunicorn-fastapi-docker/README.md

 ## License

 This project is forked from https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker and licensed under the terms of the MIT license.

-Author of original project is Sebastián Ramírez https://github.com/tiangolo
+Author of the original project is Sebastián Ramírez https://github.com/tiangolo